 Students who have successfully completed the program will be able to participate in Salus’s May commencement ceremonies and receive their OTD diploma.

-Students who need extended time to complete the program will continue to pay for a one credit mentoring course and receive individualized faculty support until they complete their project (up till 6 years).
+Students who need extended time to complete the program will continue to pay for a one credit mentoring course and receive individualized faculty support until they complete their project (up until six years).
 Extensions will be reviewed by the dean of the College of Education and Rehabilitation (CER) on an individual basis and must be approved by the vice president of Academic Affairs.